ShaunZhxiong/MUSA_801_PPR/notes.md

 >
 >> Philadelphia Parks and Recreation
 >
+>- Are they on the technical side with knowledge of the data or are they on the domain expert side?
+>
->- What the client do?
+>- What does the PPR do?
 >- Who are the other relevant stakeholders besides the PPR ?
 >- Their day job.
->- Are they on the technical side with knowledge of the data or are they on the domain expert side?
 >
 >b.
 Current business model
 >
->- Our task is to allocate the particular resources, SO WHAT IS THIS DONE CURRENTLY?
+>- Our task is to allocate the particular resources, SO HOW IS THIS DONE CURRENTLY?
 >- What kind of human resources are currently involved in the current model?
 >- If any, what are the frictions or complexities in the above decision making process.
 >- **What is the successful criteria for this project?
 Metrics?**
 >
 >c.
 Current human resources' responsibility
 >
->- what their roving programming crews do
+>- what do their roving programming crews do?
->- where they can go
+>- where can they go?
+The entire park or administration office?
->- when they work
+>- when do they work?
+Office hour?
->- what sorts of facilities they can staff.
+>- what sorts of facilities can they staff.
 >
 >d.
 Facilities and amenities
 >
->- What facilities are relevant to this analysis
+>- What facilities are relevant to this analysis?
->- What the hierarchy of amenities is in the parks system
+>- What the hierarchy of amenities is in the parks system?
->- how various types of facilities are substitutes for one another
+>- How various types of facilities are substitutes for one another?
->- think about different kinds of parks as higher or lower ordered goods
+>- What the hierarchy of parks is in the system?
+Which kind of parks have higher or lower priority?
 >
 >e.
 Data Side
+>
+>- the client is in the process (1/6/2022) of securing access to the backend data associated with PPR’s activity finder,
+>
+>  > <span style="color:red">Do you know when can we have the access to the backend data?</span>
 >
 >- Can you describe the data we've been given?
 >- What other information are needed